-However, basic items such as gloves and goggles are always recommended when it comes to industrial production.
+However, basic items such as gloves, goggles, and a proper ventilation are always recommended when it comes to industrial production.

-To be completely sure, always check the available Safety Data Sheets (MSDS) files and user manuals.
+To be completely sure, always check the available Safety Data Sheets (MSDS) files in our download area.

 Electrolytic fluids serve as agents during electrolytic weld cleaning.

-Therefore, you need to make sure that both the brush and the work surface contain sufficient fluid at all times.
+Therefore, you need to make sure that both the brush and the work surface contain a sufficient amount of fluid at all times.

 Otherwise, you risk a number of negative consequences: